stazman/Wear-It-All/README.md

 - Ensure proper configuration of API database settings.
 - Confirm PGadmin4 is running with created data/tables.

+## Deployment

+The project is deployed and accessible online.
+You can visit the deployed version using the following links:

+- [Production Deployment](https://wear-it-all-api.onrender.com) - This is the live production version of the       website backend deployment.

+- [Production Deployment](https://wear-it-all.onrender.com) - This is the live production version of the           website front-end deployment.

 ## Features:

 Main Page: Navigate seamlessly between buying, selling, and gifting based on your selected choice.